 These are documents that you file with the court demonstrating that you have served documents on your spouse as required.
 Download Proof of Personal Service now.
 Download Proof of Service by Mail now.

 Notice & Acknowledgment of Receipt (FL-117):

-This document is signed by the party served with documents, and then is file with the Court.
+This document is signed by the party served with documents, and then is filed with the Court.
 This document tells the Court that a party has been served with specific documents and the party acknowledges receipt of those documents.
 Download Notice & Acknowledgment of Receipt now.

 This is the Response to the Petition that you have been served with.
 It needs to be filed and served within 30 days of the date you were served with the Petition.
 It tells the Court your requests and desires for certain Orders to be made in your case.
-This document requires a $435 filing fee and must be accompanied with a UCCJEA if there are minor children involved in the case.
+This document requires a $435 filing fee and must be accompanied by a UCCJEA if there are minor children involved in the case.
 Download Response now.

 Income and Expense Declaration (FL-150):